 How old are the counselors and how are they trained?

 Generally, camp counselors are 16 – 22 years old, though we offer a counselor a training program starting at 14 years old.
-We strive to have an adult counselor with each program group.
+An adult counselor is assigned to each program group.
 Camp Belzer is accredited through the National Camp Accreditation Program of the Boy Scouts of America.
 This includes standards on training.
 Generally, all counselors receive 28 hours of in-person training, in addition to youth protection training, first-aid and CPR, hazardous weather, and program-specific training (i.e. lifeguards, shootings, sports, etc.)

 What accommodations are made for campers with special needs?